 Hosted by the Energy, Financial Services, Government & Regional Affairs, Information, Communications, & Technology, Legal & IPR, and Supply Chain, Transportation, & Logistics Committees

 Infrastructure Asia is an initiative which will support Asia’s economic and social growth through infrastructure development.
-The newly established department office will work hand-in-hand with players in the regional infrastructure ecosystem, as well as harness the collective capabilities and networks of various Singapore government agencies (including Enterprise Singapore, Monetary Authority of Singapore, Economic Development Board, and Professional Services Programme Office) to catalyse infrastructure projects in the region.
+The newly established office will work hand-in-hand with players in the regional infrastructure ecosystem, as well as harness the collective capabilities and networks of various Singapore government agencies (including Enterprise Singapore, Monetary Authority of Singapore, Economic Development Board, and Professional Services Programme Office) to catalyse infrastructure projects in the region.

-Infrastructure Asia will be providing a special briefing to AmCham’s members to better understand the industry’s views on infrastructure development in Asia, and to engage partners across the value chain, including infrastructure developers, institutional investors, multilaterals, and legal, accounting, and financial services providers, to meet Asia’s growing demand for infrastructure.
+Infrastructure Asia will be providing a briefing to AmCham’s members to better understand the industry’s views on infrastructure development in Asia, and to engage partners across the value chain, including infrastructure developers, institutional investors, multilaterals, and legal, accounting, and financial services providers, to meet Asia’s growing demand for infrastructure.

 LEE Sze Liang